frankvm04/mmcif_pdbx/README.md

 ## Versions

-Versions 0.* maintain API compatibility with the original code.
+Versions 0.\* maintain API compatibility with the original code.
 Subsequent versions break that compatibility, primarily by renaming methods in compliance with PEP8.

 ## Installing this software

 This python package can be installed via [setuptools](https://pypi.org/project/setuptools/), `pip install .`, or via [PyPI](https://pypi.org/project/mmcif-pdbx/).

+## Testing

+Testing setup to use pytest. invoke from repo root directory

 ## More information about this software